free-xueq-jianb/free-xueq-jianb.github.io/source/_posts/indictment.md

 The evidence for establishing the above facts is as follows:

-1) Cash, bank cards and other physical evidence;
+1. Cash, bank cards and other physical evidence;

-2) Documentary evidence such as household registration information and the police report;
+2. Documentary evidence such as household registration information and the police report;

-3) Witness testimony;
+3. Witness testimony;

-4) The confessions and defenses of defendants Huang Xueqin and Wang Jianbing;
+4. The statements and defenses of defendants Huang Xueqin and Wang Jianbing;

-5) Guangzhou Haizhu District Public Security Forensic Identification Center (DNA) Forensic Identification Certificate No. 01818 (2021) and other identification materials;
+5. Guangzhou Haizhu District Public Security Forensic Identification Center (DNA) Forensic Identification Certificate No. 01818 (2021) and other identification materials;

-6) Records of examination, inspection, identification, et cetera; and
+6. Records of examination, inspection, identification, et cetera; and

-7) Audio-visual materials and electronic data from the courseware and extracted from the internet.
+7. Audio-visual materials and electronic data from the courseware and extracted from the internet.

 This Procuratorate holds that the defendants Huang Xueqin and Wang Jianbing ignored national laws and incited subversion of state power and overthrow of the socialist system by spreading rumors, slandering, and other means, and that their acts violated the second paragraph of Article 105 of the Criminal Law of the People's Republic of China.
 In accordance with the provisions of Article 176 of the Criminal Procedure Law of the People's Republic of China, file a public prosecution and request a sentence according to law.

 Sincerely submitted to,

 The Intermediate People’s Court of Guangzhou City, Guangdong Province

 The People's Procuratorate of Guangzhou City, Guangdong Province (stamp)